Postgraduate Certificate in Architectural Engineering*

 Knowledge gained from this certificate will provide graduates with the skills to communicate complex design issues, options and solutions with clients, team members and other stake holders, including risks and their mitigation.

 Graduates will be able to understand key concepts related to planning, building costs, value, quality, aesthetics, resilience, roles and responsibilities, regulatory environment, built environment systems and sustainability.

-For full requirements, see the Regulations to the Postgraduate Certificate in Architectural Engineering.
+For full requirements see the Regulations for the Postgraduate Certificate in Architectural Engineering.

 Private Bag 4800